Salesforce rallies as profitability push pays off

 The company has tried to navigate a downturn in tech spending by rolling out a suite of artificial intelligence features and raising prices for the first time in seven years.

-The report should drive up investor confidence in the company, brokerage Raymond James said, adding that "shares are simply too low priced" for a company executing well in a tough economy.
+The results should drive up investor confidence in the company, brokerage Raymond James said, adding that "shares are simply too low priced" for a company executing well in a tough economy.

 Salesforce trades at 25 times its forward 12 months earnings estimates, compared with the industry median of 15.14.